HardlyDifficult/Tutorials/Outline.md

 <hr></details>
 <details><summary>What's a Component?</summary>

-A component is a set of logic (i.e. code) which may be added to a GameObject (or child GameObject) and is exposed in the Inspector.
-A GameObject may have any number of components and those components may expose various properties to customize the behaviour for a specific object.
+A component is a set of logic (i.e. code) which may be added to a GameObject, or child GameObject, and is exposed in the 'Inspector' tab for the GameObject you have selected in the 'Hierarchy'.
+A GameObject may have any number of components and those components may by configured to customize the behaviour for that specific object.

 Unity has a number of components available out of the box, we will be using several Unity components in this tutorial and will be making many custom components as well.

 <hr></details>
 <details><summary>What's a SpriteRenderer?</summary>